AdamGagorik/mdsphinx/README.md

 In contrast to something like pandoc, this tool is useful if you want to...

-1) Use Jinja2 templating
+1) Use Jinja2 templating.
-2) Use MyST Markdown syntax
+2) Use MyST Markdown syntax.
 3) Use other Sphinx extensions.
 4) Push Markdown to a Confluence page.